Applying to the D.O. Program

 What types of support can I expect as a Heritage College student?

 We take very seriously our attention to students here at the Heritage College.
 You will be able to find support through many avenues.
 Faculty/staff mentors, COMrades, learning specialists and tutors are just a few of the ways in which we provide support.
 The Office of Student Affairs provides many services to our students -- everything from financial aid counseling and course registration to facilitating workshops about how to live on a tight med student budget.
 They also keep our students informed about current medical and legal issues.
 You may not find a more student-centered medical school anywhere in the nation.

 How do your students perform on the board exams (COMLEX)?

-If you’ve looked through the frequently asked questions and the info you're looking for isn’t listed, please email our expert admissions staff.
+If you’ve looked through the frequently asked questions and the information you're looking for isn’t listed, please email our expert admissions staff.
 We are always happy to answer your questions.